Atticus

 Notable People Named Atticus

-Atticus Lish is an award-winning American novelist known for his debut novel, Preparation for the Next Life, and is the son of influential literary editor Gordon Lish.
+Atticus Lish is an American novelist whose debut Preparation for the Next Life won the PEN Faulkner Award, and he is the son of editor Gordon Lish.

-Atticus Ronald Shaffer is an American actor recognized for his role as Brick Heck on the ABC sitcom The Middle and for voicing characters in Frankenweenie and The Lion Guard.
+Atticus Shaffer is an American actor and YouTuber best known for playing Brick Heck on the ABC sitcom The Middle and for voicing Edgar in Frankenweenie, Ono in The Lion Guard, and Morrie Rydell in Adventures in Odyssey.

-Atticus Dean Mitchell is a Canadian actor and musician, best known for his roles in My Babysitter's a Vampire and Radio Rebel.
+Atticus Dean Mitchell is a Canadian actor best known for playing Benny Weir in My Babysitter's a Vampire and Gabe LaViolet in Radio Rebel.

 Rita Antonieta Salazar